-Some example spreadsheet models can be found at http://seila.terry.uga.edu/spreadsheetSim.
-These models illustrate the concepts and techniques just discussed.
+This and some additional spreadsheet simulation models can be found at http://seila.terry.uga.edu/spreadsheetSim.
+These models illustrate the concepts and techniques just discussed and demonstrate how to implement and run dynamic simulations using a spreadsheet.

 5 SIMULATION ADD-INS FOR SPREADSHEETS